 Common Destroyers of Brighter Skin

 One of the prime reasons your skin’s radiance may have dulled is due to aging.
 Unfortunately, our internal clocks slow down the process of how our skin slough offs dead cells to stimulate the production of fresh cells like it did in our younger days.
-Instead of brighter skin, the result is a paler, drab complexion from that accumulation of dead skin on the surface.
+Instead of radiant skin, the result is a paler, drab complexion from that accumulation of dead skin on the surface.
 Without proper cell turnover, the skin with all that buildup doesn’t reflect light in the same way and is more likely to have dark spots.

-Hormones that have gone wild from puberty, menopause, disease or certain medications also can be another explanation for playing havoc on brighter skin.
+Hormones that have gone wild from puberty, menopause, disease or certain medications also can be another explanation for playing havoc on the skin.
 Depending on what is going on internally, you could be suffering excessive oiliness that clouds the surface and accentuates pores to developing melasma and dark patches.

-Another reason for a loss of brighter skin may revolve around your diet.
+Another reason for a loss of luminous skin may revolve around your diet.
 After all, you are what you eat.
 If you don’t nourish your skin properly with the right nutrients, vitamins and trace minerals, then your complexion suffers.

 The same principle holds true for water.
 Dehydrated skin shows on your face since water is the essence that purifies and enables blood flow to feed the skin.
 Without enough water, brighter skin is replaced with more dullness and chalkiness.

 One that you may not want to think about is your makeup.
 I love makeup just as much as you do, but unless you are a chemist and understand every ingredient on those labels, you want to always remove all traces of makeup before going to bed.
 Silicones for that smoothness we want are one example that is so tiny that they can embed themselves deeply into the pores.
 Therefore, you need weekly exfoliation to keep up with those minute traces that could still be lingering despite thorough cleansing.